The Ten Commandments

 When recurring on a list of atoms, , ask two questions about it:

-.
-When recurring on a list of S-expressions, , ask three questions about it:(null? l)
+(null? lat)andelse.
+When recurring on a number, , ask two questions about it:(zero? n)andelse.
+When recurring on a list of S-expressions, , ask three questions about it:(null? l),(atom? (car l)), andelse. -

 Use